-While whitewashing wood grain is still shown through, as the white gives a clean look to the furniture.
+While whitewashing wood grain is still shown through.
+The white gives a clean look to the furniture, without taking away the natural warmth of wood.
 Whitewash is achieved using a latex white paint that has been thinned.
-The basic technique I use for whitewashing is the following:

 1 part water